-- (1) Make a hard copy of the lecture notes and PowerPoint slides and skim them; - (2) Watch the lecture video while marking the topics of importance on lecture notes or PowerPoint slides: - (3) Memorize and review the economic and financial terms and concepts; - (4) Go to D2L and take the weekly multiple-choice quizzes before the deadline. - (5) Study the lecture notes and PowerPoint slides, and reinforce knowing the topics covered; - (6) Retake the quiz before the deadline → the higher of the two quiz attempts will be kept for the final grading.
+- (1) Download the lecture notes and PowerPoint slides and skim them before coming to lecture; - (2) Watch the lecture video while marking the topics of importance on lecture notes or PowerPoint slides; - (3) Memorize and review the economic and financial terms and concepts; - (4) Go to D2L and take the weekly multiple-choice quizzes before the deadline. - (5) Study the lecture notes and PowerPoint slides, and reinforce knowing the topics covered; - (6) Retake the quiz before the deadline → the higher of the two quiz attempts will be kept for the final grading.

-Midterm and Final Exam Format:
+Midterm and Final Exam Format